top of page

 Koa Cloud Forest Conservancy

-Active Ecological Restoration In Hawai'i
+Active Ecological Restoration in Hawai'i

 Ecological Stewardship Framework

-The Koa Cloud Forest Conservancy (KCFC) manages and studies a native koa (Acacia koa)-dominated montane cloud forest system located on Hawaiʻi Island, at approximately 4,500 feet elevation.
+The Koa Cloud Forest Conservancy (KCFC) manages and studies a native koa (Acacia koa) dominated montane cloud forest system located on Hawaiʻi Island, at approximately 4,500 feet elevation.
 The site is situated on an older basaltic lava flow characterized by shallow, heterogeneous soil development and steep microtopography, creating a constrained yet ecologically active environment.

 This system exists within a region impacted by Rapid ʻŌhiʻa Death (ROD), habitat fragmentation, and variable moisture regimes.
 Despite these pressures, ongoing field observations indicate strong regenerative capacity and functional ecological processes.
 Documented responses following Kona low storm events include rapid Acacia koa seedling emergence within compacted and disturbed substrates, suggesting an active and viable soil seed bank.